HTD-Health/BeSmartEhR/cds-service/readme.md

 2. Click "Change FHIR Server"
 3. Change the default server URL (`https://launch.smarthealthit.org/v/r2/fhir`) to `https://r4.smarthealthit.org`
 4. Click "Next" to update the FHIR server
-5. Click on "Settings" in the top right corner
-6. Click "Change Patient"
-7. Select a different patient from the list
+5. Select a patient from the list
-8. Click "Save" to update the patient
+6. Click "Save" to update the patient

 Using a different FHIR server allows you to access additional resources and test the service with a wider range of clinical data in the practitioner app.